 - Mental Capacity Act and Death Certification

-- Each of the scenarios also cover Risk Management and Record Keeping where relevant to the stories
+- Each of the scenarios also cover Risk Management and Record Keeping where relevant to

 Once you have completed each journey in the scenario, the assessment will unlock which you will need to pass.
 You need to achieve at least 80% on all three assessments to complete and pass the entire course.

 This training should be completed before attending your Medical Induction or within 6-weeks of joining the Trust as part of your Workplace Induction.

 Being Open Policy Framework & Duty of Candour

 The principles of the “Being Open” policy framework states that individuals must take into account their professional code of conduct with respect to protecting patients, reporting and disclosing patient safety incidents and the Duty of Candour.

 Duty of Candour means:

 - Informing patients / their relatives of incidents that have happened affecting them and apologising